bifrost-finance/bifrost/docs/README.md

 Now, we can send a transaction to EOS node.

-In present, we cannot trigger a transaction on [polkadot.js.org](https://polkadot.js.org/apps/#/extrinsics), so we have to send a transaction by rpc, that will trigger a transaction from Bifrost node to EOS node.
+In present, we cannot trigger a transaction on [polkadot.js.org](https://polkadot.js.org/apps/#/extrinsics), but there's a temporary solution for it.

+The subkey has a sub-command that can send a transaction from bifrost node to EOS node.

 ```
 # float conversion, 10000 in Bifrost equas to 1.0000 in EOS
-$ ./target/release/subkey send_transaction jim 10000
+$ ./target/release/subkey send_transaction jim 10000 127.0.0.1:9944
 ```

-Check jim's balance in EOS node.
+Check jim's and bifrost's balance in EOS node if it runs without error.

 ```
 # should print 9901 EOS
-$ cleos -u [block_producer_address] get currency balance eosio.token jim
+$ cleos get currency balance eosio.token jim

+# should print 99 EOS
+$ cleos get currency balance eosio.token bifrost
 ```